primno/primno/website/docs/guides/modules.md

+---
+sidebar_position: 3
+description: Organize the structure of your application with modules.
+---

 # Modules

 Primno provides its modularity system to organize the structure of your application with modules.
 Modules are containers for a dedicated application domain that can contain components, service providers and related code.